oslabs-beta/solid-rewind/rewind-devtool/README.md

 # Solid Rewind

 A time-travel debugger for SolidJS.
-This works with our chrome extension found here: <extension>
+This works with our chrome extension found here: [Solid Rewind Extension](https://chrome.google.com/webstore/detail/solid-rewind/ejdinegdopmimnkbonknknhfmmcgcdoh)

 ATTENTION: This extension is IN DEVELOPMENT.